Home About For Agencies For Personnel Contact

 Personnel choose their clinician.
 The agency is never in the loop.

-Each contracted agency's personnel receive a secure, personalized app to review clinician credentials, select a provider, and request an appointment directly.
+Personnel use a secure HTL app or link to review clinician credentials, select a provider, and request an appointment directly.
 The clinician schedules with the individual from there.
 Clinical information is never shared with HTL or the agency.
-Billing uses de-identified personnel numbers only.
 No names.
 No clinical content.
 No exceptions.

 Standing Infrastructure